-FROB is governed and administered by a Governing Committee comprised, at 31 December 2021, of 11 members: the Chair; four members appointed by the Bank of Spain, one of which, the Deputy Governor, acts as Vice-Chair; three representatives of the Ministry of Economic Affairs and Digital Transformation; the Vice-Chair of the Spanish Securities Market Regulator; and two representatives of the Ministry of Finance.
-Also, a representative appointed by the Auditor General of the Spanish Central Government attends the Governing Committee's sessions, with speaking but not voting rights, and another by the Attorney General's Office - Director of the State Legal Service.
+FROB is governed and administered by a Governing Committee comprised, at 31 December 2022, of 11 members: the Chair; four members appointed by the Bank of Spain, one of which, the Deputy Governor, acts as Vice-Chair; three representatives of the Ministry of Economic Affairs and Digital Transformation; the Vice-Chair of the Spanish Securities Market Regulator; and two representatives of the Ministry of Finance and Public Administration.
+Also, the Auditor General of the Spanish Central Government and a representative appointed by the Attorney General's Office attend the Governing Committee's sessions, with speaking but not voting rights.